Federer wielding SABR with devastating effect

-LONDON What started as a bit of fun may just have led to a masterstroke.
+LONDON (Reuters) - What started as a bit of fun may just have led to a masterstroke.

 It was the summer of 2015 when, on the suggestion of his coach, Severin Luthi, Federer unleashed the SABR, the "Sneak Attack By Roger".